plasticityai/coldbrew/README.md

 A lot of these things can be "shimmed" in the future just like the virtual file system.
 Things like `/dev/random` and `/dev/urandom` are actually available even though there is no operating system because Emscripten shims these devices.

+## Security

+All Python code does execute in the browser, so it is fairly safe to execute arbitrary Python code in comparison to executing arbitrary Python code server-side on your backend servers.
+However, you should treat any Python code running on a page in the browser as " `eval()`-ed JavaScript".
+That means the Python code is *not* sandboxed from manipulating elements on the page, reading cookies, or accessing the network.

 ## Contributing
 The main repository for this project can be found on [GitLab](https://gitlab.com/Plasticity/coldbrew).
 The [GitHub repository](https://github.com/plasticityai/coldbrew) is only a mirror.
 Pull requests for more tests, better error-checking, bug fixes, performance improvements, or documentation or adding additional utilties / functionalities are welcome on [GitLab](https://gitlab.com/Plasticity/coldbrew).

 **Please note**: This library is being actively maintained as we use it.
 However, due to the nature of compiling a whole other language's interpreter into JavaScript using a tool like Emscripten, certain things might not work or be accessible due to Emscripten's limitations.
-If you want to contribute a PR to fix something, please feel free to, but if we have no need for whatever happens to be broken we will not fix or provide support for those issues ourselves.
+If you want to contribute a PR to fix something, please feel free to, but if we have no need for whatever happens to be broken we will likely not fix or provide support for those issues ourselves.
+If it is simply a matter of exposing a library / function that wasn't exposed or another simple change, open an issue or PR and we'll see if we can add support.

 You can contact us at [opensource@plasticity.ai](mailto:opensource@plasticity.ai).